Aspect Template Families

 All presets default to http://localhost:4011, which is served by the public cdx-mock-partners repository.
 It serves:

-GET /vendors/<vendor>/<file>— mock vendor SDK assets (JS/CSS).GET /sso/handoff— fake SSO landing page used byhidden-iframe-sso.POST /token— fake JSBridge token endpoint used bymobile-vendor-chat-jsbridge.GET /link-live/handoff/:variant— JSON config forvendor-script-with-config.GET /help— destination for thefloating-action-buttonpreset.
+GET /vendors/<vendor>/<file>— mock vendor SDK assets (JS/CSS).GET /sso/handoff— fake SSO landing page used byhidden-iframe-sso.POST /token— fake JSBridge token endpoint used bymobile-vendor-chat-jsbridge.GET /script-config/handoff/:variant— JSON config forvendor-script-with-config.GET /help— destination for thefloating-action-buttonpreset.

 forge aspect preview automatically detects whether the mock partner server is up and uses it when present, so the typical workflow is: